 It is important that all the nodes "see" the current state of the shared Data Directory without delay.
 If this is not the case, it is likely to manifest in various unstable behavior and frequent build logs corruption.

-If TeamCity nodes run on Windows with Data Directory shared via SMB protocol, make sure that all the registry keys mentioned in the related article are set to 0 on all of the TeamCity nodes.
+If TeamCity nodes run on Windows with Data Directory shared via SMB protocol, make sure that all the registry keys mentioned in the related article are set to 0 on all the TeamCity nodes.

-If Data Directory is shared via NFS, make sure that all nodes have the following option in their mount settings:
+If Data Directory is shared via NFS, make sure all nodes have the following option in their mount settings:

 Node-Specific Data Directory